EsoLang-Bench: Evaluating Genuine Reasoning in Large Language Models via Esoteric Programming Languages: Introduction

 \section{Introduction}

 Large language models have achieved impressive performance on code generation benchmarks, with state-of-the-art systems reaching 85-95\% accuracy on HumanEval and MBPP in mainstream programming languages \citep{chen2021humaneval, austin2021mbpp}.
-However, these benchmarks increasingly suffer from data contamination \citep{zhang2024gsm1k, sainz2023contamination} and design flaws that allow models to achieve high accuracy through pattern matching rather than genuine reasoning \citep{gupta2024benchmark}.
+However, the languages those benchmarks target (Python, JavaScript, Java) are heavily represented in pre-training corpora and reinforced during post-training, and the benchmarks themselves increasingly suffer from contamination \citep{zhang2024gsm1k, sainz2023contamination} and surface-pattern shortcuts \citep{gupta2024benchmark}.

-We argue that evaluating models on truly \textit{out-of-distribution} (OOD) tasks is essential for measuring genuine reasoning capabilities.
-Esoteric programming languages offer a principled solution: they have minimal representation in training corpora, making them economically irrational to include in pre-training data, while still requiring the same fundamental computational reasoning (loops, conditionals, state management) as mainstream languages.
+We do not have direct visibility into the training corpora of frontier closed models, so any \textit{out-of-distribution} (OOD) claim must be grounded in publicly observable proxies of pre-training scarcity.
+Esoteric programming languages offer a principled basis for such an evaluation.
+They have substantially fewer public repositories than mainstream languages (340$\times$ to over 60,000$\times$ fewer than Python depending on language, see Figure~\ref{fig:data-scarcity}), making large-scale presence in pre-training corpora highly unlikely.
+Within our five languages this scarcity itself spans two regimes that we will return to in the error analysis, a \emph{relatively-scarce} side (Brainfuck, Befunge-98) and a \emph{deeper-scarce} side (Whitespace, Unlambda, Shakespeare).
+Crucially, all five languages we evaluate are \emph{Turing-complete}, so the same algorithmic problems solvable in Python or JavaScript are also solvable in Brainfuck, Befunge-98, Whitespace, Unlambda, and Shakespeare.
+This decouples problem solvability (preserved by Turing-completeness) from familiarity to the model (eliminated by data scarcity).

-We make the following key contributions: \begin{enumerate} \item We introduce \textbf{EsoLang-Bench}, a dataset of 80 programming problems spanning four difficulty levels, designed for evaluation across five esoteric programming languages with diverse computational paradigms. \item We conduct comprehensive experiments evaluating five state-of-the-art LLMs across five prompting strategies, revealing that \textbf{in-context learning provides no significant benefit} for OOD tasks, confirming that ICL effectiveness depends on pre-training data coverage. \item We benchmark agentic systems (Claude Code, Codex) with tool access, demonstrating that efficient context management and iterative feedback loops with interpreters are critical for OOD tasks. \item We provide in-depth error analysis of benchmarking experiments, showing that compilation errors dominate (59\%) even in self-scaffolding approaches, revealing fundamental syntactic gaps due to insufficient pre-training coverage. \end{enumerate}
+\textbf{Limited practical utility is precisely the mechanism that makes the benchmark work.} These languages have negligible deployment value, so including them in post-training pipelines is economically unattractive at any meaningful scale, and combined with low pre-training presence this makes large-scale contamination unlikely at corpus scale rather than merely hoped against.